Zeena Schreck

-Zeena Galatea Schreck (née LaVey), known professionally by her mononymous artist name ZEENA, is a Berlin-based American visual and musical artist, author and the spiritual leader of the Sethian Liberation Movement (SLM), which she founded in 2002.
+Zeena Galatea Schreck (née LaVey; born November 19, 1963), known professionally by her mononymous artist name ZEENA, is a Berlin-based American visual and musical artist, author and the spiritual leader of the Sethian Liberation Movement (SLM), which she founded in 2002.

-Zeena was raised within the Church of Satan, and came to international prominence early in life as the organization's spokesperson, defending the Church during the 1980s.
+Zeena was raised within the Church of Satan, and came to international prominence early in life as the organization's first spokesperson, defending the church during the 1980s.
 She resigned her position in 1990, severed ties with her father, and renounced LaVeyan Satanism.
 Her religious path eventually led to teaching Tibetan Tantric Buddhism.

 Early years and family

-Zeena was born in San Francisco, California to Anton LaVey (1930-1997) and Diane Hegarty (1942-2022), co-founders of the Church of Satan.
+Zeena was born in San Francisco on November 19, 1963 to Anton LaVey and Diane Hegarty, co-founders of the Church of Satan.
 On May 23, 1967, three-year-old Zeena had the first and most highly publicized Satanic baptism in history performed by her father.
 The ceremony garnered worldwide publicity with a reenactment of the ceremony recorded for The Satanic Mass vinyl LP in 1968.

 Zeena was subjected to hundreds of journalistic reports and interviews especially in tabloid crime and men's magazines.
 Anton LaVey biographer, Burton H. Wolf described a thirteen-year-old Zeena in his introduction to her father's The Satanic Bible as "Zeena, remembered by people who saw the famous photo of the Satanic Church baptism as a tiny tot, but now a gorgeously developed teenager attracting a growing pack of wolves, human male variety."
 In an interview with The Guardsman, she describes becoming a mother at the age of fourteen while living in "a stifling, dysfunctional family life."

 Zeena was married to her Radio Werewolf band partner and frequent collaborator Nikolas Schreck from 1988 to 2015.
-In 2019, both parties issued a jointly written public statement on their respective websites stating, "[...]in 2015, after having been separated since 2007, we agreed to amicably divorce."
-Zeena chose to retain her married surname.
+In 2019, both parties issued a jointly written public statement on their respective websites stating, "[...]in 2015, after having been separated since 2007, we agreed to amicably divorce.[...]this will be our only public comment of clarification on what remains private transitions into new phases of two separate lives."
+Zeena chose to keep her married name stating in an FAQ on her website that she would not reinstate her born surname (LaVey) "due to the heavy weight of negative karma that travels with it."